Kings of the Wild Frontier: Release and commercial performance

 Kings of the Wild Frontier reached No. 1 in the UK Album Chart and spawned three hit singles: "Kings of the Wild Frontier", which was released in July and reached No. 2 in the UK Singles Chart; "Dog Eat Dog", which reached No. 4; and "Antmusic", released in December and reaching No. 2, as well as No. 1 in Australia for five weeks.

+Initial UK copies of the album featured a different version of "Antmusic" that started with a fade-in, but after the song became a hit the subsequent pressings used the 7" single mix with the familiar drumstick intro.

 The album was remastered and reissued in 2004 with several bonus tracks.

 A multi-disc "Super Deluxe Edition" was released 20 May 2016.
 It includes a DVD of the long out-of-print Ants in Japan concert video and a CD of a 1981 concert from Chicago.
 This edition scraped a single week in the UK Album Chart in its own right at number 69 and is considered to be a separate chart hit from the original album (rather than a 67th week for the album as a whole) Ant performed the entire album live on tour in the UK that year, and in the United States, Australia and New Zealand in 2017.